I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 Questions are a great way to get in someone's head, in a good way!

-A great goal for using questions is to make them sticky.
-After someone reads or hears your question, if in three days or more they are still thinking about it, processing it, making connections, asking others about it, then it's a great and sticky question because it has stuck with them.
+A goal for using questions is to make them sticky.
+After someone reads or hears your question, if in three days they are still thinking about it, processing, making connections, and asking others about it, then it's a great and sticky question because it has stuck with them.
 And in three or more days when they think about that question, your work and brand pop's in their head as well!
-That's what's so smooth about using a good question in your marketing, it gets people thinking and talking while pulling your work into the discussion.
+That's what's so smooth about using a good question in your marketing, it gets people thinking and talking while pulling your work into the conversation.

 How to create a question that sticks?